 Welcome to my new blog in Focus Middle Tennessee, where we take a realistic approach to simplicity.
-The J/F issue theme is FabYOUlous.
-In this first article, I will share how I came to know FabYOUlous me, journeying through messes in life to self-confident energy in life.
+The January/February issue theme is Fab-YOU-lous.
+In this first article, I will share how I came to know the Fab-YOU-lous me, journeying through messes in life and turning that into self-confident energy in life.

-FYI, I’m a messy by nature!
+FYI, I’m a mess by nature!
 Part of my DNA.
 For a period, it became extreme.
 Read on while I tell you about it.
 It can be the baseline for our shared journey.

 But we were affected.
 Not just when we were having company!